-- Three vaccines (Pfizer, AstraZeneca and Moderna) have been approved for use in Australia.
+- Three COVID-19 vaccines (Pfizer, AstraZeneca and Moderna) have been approved for use in Australia.
 You can’t choose which one you will receive but the Pfizer and Moderna vaccines have been prioritised for people under 60 following advice from the Australian Technical Advisory Group (ATAGI).

 - Western Health hubs will be administering Pfizer, Moderna and AstraZeneca vaccines.

 - The two doses need to be given a few weeks apart.
-Effective from Monday 2 August, state-run vaccination centres will administer the second dose of Pfizer vaccine at least six weeks after the first dose.
+Effective from Monday 4 October, state-run vaccination centres will administer the second dose of Pfizer vaccine at least three weeks after the first dose.
 Effective from 2 September, state-run vaccination centres will administer the second dose of AstraZeneca six weeks after the first dose (reduced from 12 weeks).
 Effective from 4 October, state-run vaccination hubs will administer the second dose of Moderna four weeks after the first dose.

 - The vaccines are free.
 This includes for Australian citizens, permanent residents, refugees, people seeking asylum, temporary and provisional visa holders (including international students and temporary migrants).